 I believe that if you are going to watermark your images in each of these different scenarios, then it should be obvious from your watermark how it has been used.

-Images on my website appear with a tiled (repeating) watermark across the image.
-The watermark contains my logo and the words “Website proof by”.
+Images on my website appear with a large watermark across the image.
+The watermark contains my logo and contact details.

 If I share an image on social media I (nearly always) add a different watermark.
 This one is placed in a corner of the image so as to be less obtrusive and reads, "Shared by" along with my logo.